 Welded Wire Fencing

 Welded wire fence is formed by placing wires in horizontal and vertical configurations that form squares or rectangles.
-The wires are then attached to one another through a technique called spot-welding to form strong sheets of fencing that featureless give and less flexibility than traditional woven versions.
+The wires are then attached to one another through a technique called spot-welding.
+This forms strong sheets of fencing that is virtually featureless and is also less flexible than traditional woven versions.

 Popular Uses for Welded Wire Fencing

-Welded wire fencing tends to have more decorative applications than woven wire, but it can also be constructed of industrial-strength material.
-This makes it a prime material for many rural and urban uses, both residential and commercial, such as:
+Welded wire fencing tends to have more decorative applications than woven wire fencing does, but it can also be constructed from industrial-strength material.
+This makes welded wire fences an excellent option for many rural and urban uses, both residential and commercial, such as: